 A New King

 As we’ve seen, the idea of a virgin or miraculous birth was not new.
-We, as modern Christians, tend to view the virgin birth as a unique miracle, but to Christ’s contemporaries, the phrase “born of a virgin” was a political statement more than it was a sign of a miracle.
-The Roman emperor at the time of Christ’s birth was said to have been fathered by a god.
-It was said he was sent to the people as a gift to restore “peace,” to “save” the people, and to bring “good news.”
+As modern Christians, we tend to view the virgin birth as a unique miracle, but to Christ’s contemporaries, the phrase “born of a virgin” was a political statement more than it was a sign of a miracle.
+At the time of Christ’s birth, the Roman emperor was said to have been fathered by a god.
+It was said he was sent to the people as a gift to restore “peace,” to “save” the people and to bring “good news.”
 Angels announced the birth of Jesus, but angels also announced the birth of Caesar.
 Terms like “prince of peace,” “savior,” and “gospel” were all Roman terms applied to Caesar before Jesus was even born.